Commands

 • always: stop after success or failure.

-• success: stop only after success.
+• success: stop only after the command succeeds.

-• failure: stop only after failure.
+• failure: stop only after the command fails.

-• never: do not stop.
+• never: never stop.

 jobs: